-Since 2009, the higher education quality has been assessed by an independent Estonian Higher Education Quality Agency (EKKA).
+Since 2009, the higher education quality has been assessed by an independent Estonian Higher Education Quality Agency (EKKA) established based on the Universities Act.
 The responsibility of the agency is to conduct institutional accreditation of HEIs and quality assessment of study programme groups.

 The responsibilities of the EKKA and the main principles of external quality assurance are in full accordance with the European Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
 In fact, ESG has been the cornerstone in the formulation of responsibilities of the EKKA, including the principles for institutional accreditation and the quality assessment of study programme groups.
-The EKKA is planning to undergo the external evaluation of the European Network for Quality Assurance in 2012, after the full implementation of the new higher education quality assurance system in Estonia.
+The EKKA was successfully evaluated by the European Network for Quality Assurance in February 2013, and included into the European Quality Assurance Register for Higher Education (EQAR).